 Inventory Management Software

-The automation of the inventory collectively known as the inventory management system IMS.
+The automation of the inventory collectively known as the IMS.
 The software provides an eagle eye over all the warehouse operations.
 The involved parties gain visibility over the flow of the inventory and the information related to the products flowing in or out of the warehouse is accessible from any part of the world thus adding transparency to the whole process.
 There are many IMS solutions:

 - ShipStation Software (for smaller retail businesses)